Nate Holden

-Nathaniel N. Holden (born June 19, 1929) is a Los Angeles County politician who served four years in the California State Senate and 16 years on the Los Angeles City Council.
+Nathan Nathaniel Holden (June 19, 1929 – May 7, 2025) was an American politician from Los Angeles County.
+He served for four years in the California State Senate and 16 years on the Los Angeles City Council.

-Biography
+Life and career

-Upbringing, education and family
+Background

-Holden was born in Macon, Georgia, the son of a railroad brakeman in the Central of Georgia yards.
-He moved with his mother and brothers to a cold-water flat in Elizabeth, New Jersey, when he was 10; he quit high school at age 16, when, although he was under age, he enlisted in the Army, where he became a military policeman.
+Nathan Nathaniel Holden was born in Macon, Georgia, on June 19, 1929, the son of a railroad brakeman in the Central of Georgia yards.
+He moved with his mother and brothers to a cold-water flat in Elizabeth, New Jersey, when he was 10; he quit high school at age 16, when, although he was underage, he enlisted in the U.S. Army, where he became a military policeman.
 Back home, he earned a high school diploma in night school and later studied design and engineering in the evenings at West Coast University.
 He worked for Bell Laboratories in New Jersey, then moved to California in 1955 and worked as an aerospace engineer.
-He has two sons, Chris Holden, a California State Assemblymember, and Reginald Holden, a Los Angeles County Deputy Sheriff.
+He had two sons, Chris Holden, a California State Assemblymember, and Reginald Holden, a Los Angeles County Deputy Sheriff.
+He died at a hospital in Santa Monica, California, on May 7, 2025, at the age of 95.